rioki/rjson/README.md

 To write JSON you use the stream insertion operator `<<` with a ostream.
 You can insert either a Value, Array or Object.

+Indentation is controlled through the width parameter on the `std::ostream`.
+The easy way to set this is by using `std::setw`.
+The given value indicates the indentation width.

 Caveats
 -------